-If I was asked about the biggest changes in health care and nutrition since I started practicing twenty years ago, dietary supplements and nutraceuticals would be one of the first things that came to mind.
+When I'm asked about the biggest changes in health care and nutrition since I started practicing over twenty years ago, dietary supplements and nutraceuticals would be one of the first things that comes to mind.
 When I graduated veterinary school there were virtually no vitamins or supplements for pets, and even for people the product range was limited.
-These days there seems to be a supplement for whatever ails you, from anti-aging to vitality, both for humans and for our furry four legged friends.
+These days there seems to be a supplement for whatever ails you, from anti-anxiety to anti-aging, both for humans and for our furry four legged friends.

 And I do think there is valid science and definite health benefits behind a number of these supplements, but I also think with the explosion in range of products there’s also been a few whose benefits are questionable, and it’s important to sort out what works from what’s just hype.

 Firstly, I believe that one of the cornerstones to good health is a healthy, balanced and nutritious diet.
 Whether it’s raw or cooked, home-made or commercial, a good diet is vital for the health of your pet, and no supplement or vitamin pill will ever replace what a bad diet lacks.
 However, some supplements and add additional benefits that we can’t easily get from normal diets.

 Supplements can be an excellent way to improve health and function, and reducing reliance on drugs and medications.
 Of course I feel these supplements should always be used sensibly and appropriately, and as part of a balanced and healthy diet.
 If you’d like any more information please let us know and we’re happy to help.

 Some of the areas that supplements are most beneficial include arthritis and joint pain, skin health and age-related issues.

 Arthritis, Joint Stiffness and Back Pain.